-You’ve been probably searching for the best ecommerce platform for your business, and you’ve set your eyes on Magento.
-Sure enough, Magento has been rightfully recognized as a market leader in the latest 2020 Gartner Magic Quadrant for Digital Commerce report for its flexibility, scalability, and robust features.
+You’ve probably been searching for the best ecommerce platform for your business, and you’ve set your eyes on Magento.
+Sure enough, Magento (aka Adobe Commerce) has been rightfully recognized as a market leader in the latest 2022 Gartner Magic Quadrant for Digital Commerce report for its flexibility, scalability, and robust features.

 Magento Open Source vs Magento Commerce